 There are a lot of reasons for wanting a board with higher performance and it’s normal.Here are a few things to look for when trying to pick a high-performance SUP board.

-A lot of paddlers started with an all-around board and as they get better, they started to seek higher speed and performance in a board.
-If you are really looking to buy a high performance board, you’ll want to know how the outline, dimensions, and rocker curve of a board come together to affect its speed and agility.
+A lot of paddlers started with an all-around inflatable sup and as they get better, they started to seek higher speed and performance in a board.
+If you are really looking to buy a high performance inflatable paddle board, you’ll want to know how the outline, dimensions, and rocker curve of a board come together to affect its speed and agility.

 Boards designed for speed tend to have a sleek profile that narrows at the nose.
 Boards optimized for agility are typically shorter and more rounded.
 A stability board is usually wider, especially closer to the tail.